NILE VALLEY – MIDDLE EGYPT (Luxor, Aswan, Sohag, Asyut, Qena)

 Nomadic hunter-gatherers began to settle about 12,000 years ago, during new, but rare episodes of wetter times.
 The south of the Libyan Desert has the Nubian Aquifer.

 Five hundred cuneiform tablets have been discovered in the governor’s palace at Ayn Asil (Balat) in the Dakhla Oasis, located far from centers of papyrus production.
-These tablets record inventories, name-lists, accounts, and approximately fifty letters.
+These tablets record inventories, name lists, accounts, and approximately fifty letters.

 Deir el-Hagar is a Roman sandstone temple on the western edge of Dakhla Oasis erected during the reign of the Roman Emperor Nero,

 Qasr ad-Dachla.
-Fortified Islamic town was built in the 12th century on the remains of a Roman fort in the NW of the Dakhla Oasis by the Ayyubid kings.
+A fortified Islamic town was built in the 12th century on the remains of a Roman fort in the NW of the Dakhla Oasis by the Ayyubid kings.
 Many of the up to four-storey mud brick Ottoman and Mamluk buildings contain blocks of stone with hieroglyphics from the ancient Thoth temple of the nearby site of Amheida.
-The three-storey, 21-meter-high minaret is dated 924 CE.Dakhla Oasis consists of several communities, along a string of sub-oases.
+The three-storey, 21-meter-high minaret is dated 924 CE.
+Dakhla Oasis consists of several communities, along a string of sub-oases.
 The main settlements are Mut, El-Masara, Al-Qasr and several smaller villages.

 Farafra Depression XL (pop 5000 2002).
 A 980 km2 geological depression in the western desert midway between Dakhla and Bahariya oases.
 Mostly Bedouins in the town of Farafra with traditional architecture – simple, smooth, unadorned, all in mud colour.
-Included in Farafra are the hot springs at Bir Sitta (the sixth well) and El-Mufid lake.
+Included in Farafra are the hot springs at Bir Sitta (the sixth well) and El-Mufid Lake.

 Gebel Babein southwestern corner XL.
-There are 149 named mountains in New Valley Governorate.
+There are 149 named mountains in the New Valley Governorate.
 The highest and the most prominent mountain is Gebel Babein – 3563 feet

 White Desert.
 300-sq-km national park 20km northeast of Farafra, on the east side of the road, blinding-white chalk rock spires sprout from the ground, with unfamiliar shapes formed by the dry desert winds.
 These sculptural formations are best viewed at sunrise or sunset or under a full moon.
 The sand around the outcroppings is littered with quartz, deep-black iron pyrites and small fossils.
 On the west side of the Farafra–Bahariya highway, chalk towers called inselbergs burst from the desert floor into a spectacular white canyon.
 Between them run wide areas of sand.

 About 50km north are two flat-topped mountains known as the Twin Peaks, a key navigation point for travellers.
-A favourite destination of local tour operators, the view from the top of the surrounding symmetrical hills, all shaped like giant ant-hills, is spectacular.
+A favourite destination of local tour operators, the view from the top of the surrounding symmetrical hills, all shaped like giant ant hills, is spectacular.
 Just beyond here, the road climbs a steep escarpment known as Naqb As Sillim (Pass of the Stairs); this is the main pass that leads into and out of the Farafra depression and marks the end of the White Desert.

 A few kilometres further along, the desert floor changes again and becomes littered with quartz crystals.
 If you look at the rock formations in this area you’ll see that they are also largely made of crystal.
 The most famous of the formations is the Crystal Mountain, actually a large rock made entirely of quartz.
-It sits right beside the main road some 24km north of Naqb As Sillim, and is easily recognisable by the large hole through its middle.
+It sits right beside the main road some 24km north of Naqb As Sillim and is easily recognizable by the large hole through its middle.

-At the time of writing, foreigners were officially no longer allowed to camp overnight in the desert, but in reality many people do.
+At the time of writing, foreigners were officially no longer allowed to camp overnight in the desert, but in reality, many people do.
 The tourist police turn a blind eye, but it pays to do the trip with an experienced safari outfit.
 As well as the national park entry fee, you pay a LE20 fee for each night you sleep here.
 If you come as part of a group, the fees are included in your tour.
 You can usually buy tickets at the entrance to the park, but don’t worry about going in without one; you can just pay the rangers when they find you.
 Sleeping anywhere in the park, surrounded by the white formations and visited by friendly fennecs, is an unforgettable experience.

 Cave of Swimmers.
 A cave with ancient rock art in the mountainous Gilf Kebir plateau of the Libyan Desert section of the Sahara.
 It is located in the New Valley of southwest Egypt, near the border with Libya.